Vezarachan/LearingNotes/English/ShortWritings/short_writings_201906.md

 :star:Original: It is humankind’s long suffering **at the mercy of** flood and drought that makes the idea of forcing water to **do our bidding** so fascinating.

-It is the long gender discrimination on women under the dominance of men that makes the aspiration of achieving gender equality an urgent demand.
+It is the long suffering of gender discrimination against women from the dominance of men that makes the aspiration of achieving gender equality so urgent.

+It is women’s long suffering of gender discrimination from the dominance of men that makes the aspiration of achieving gender equality so urgent.

 **key points:**